Documentation

 2. After pushing the new commit, access the VTEX Admin and go to Storefront > WebOps.

-3. In WebOps, go to the Secrets tab and verify if the secrets were correctly migrated.
+3. In WebOps, go to the Secrets tab and check if the secrets were migrated correctly.

 4. Delete the secrets.revealed.json and secrets. hidden.json files from your store repository.

-5. After finishing this process, you can manage secrets through WebOps in the VTEX Admin.
+1. After completing these steps, you can manage secrets through WebOps in the VTEX Admin.

 For all stores managing secrets